 2. Great Ocean Road

-Some must-see here is the famous 12 Apostles rock stacks, loch, and gorge, Cape Otway the oldest lighthouse in the country, enormous cliffs, waterfalls, and caves, hike ancient forests and wander vast sandy beaches.
+Some must-see here is the famous 12 Apostles rock stacks, loch, and gorge, Cape Otway the oldest lighthouse in the country, enormous cliffs, waterfalls, and caves, hiking ancient forests, and wandering vast sandy beaches.
 Each town has its own character and highlights, such as distilleries, seafood restaurants, craft breweries, shipwrecks, cycle trails, seal colonies, wildlife reserves, swimming beaches, and surf spots.

 3. Mount Buller